s7manth/tp/docs/UserGuide.md

 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the studentNumber number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 a/A1122334X e/johndoe@example.com` Edits the studentNumber and email address of the 1st person to
+   be `A1122334X` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

 ### Locating persons by name: `find`